How To Choose an ASO (App Store Optimization) Tool

 App Stores Are Black Boxes.
 How Should You Choose an ASO Tool?

 As a digital marketing company that leads App Store Optimization efforts for apps of all sizes, categories, and markets, we make critical decisions based on a wide variety of metrics.
 These metrics range from an app’s organic-paid install trends, keyword rankings, star ratings, review history and much more.
 As such, we look to ASO tools for the most accurate and comprehensive data.

 What makes a good ASO tool?

-While we’ve developed our own perfection with the Alison Data Analytics tool (we’re humble), in parallel we continue to utilize a variety of partner tools for research and tracking.
+While we’ve developed our own perfection with the yellowHEAD Analytics Platform (we’re humble), in parallel we continue to utilize a variety of partner tools for research and tracking.

 A good ASO tool is one that provides the most relevant and accurate app store metrics, preferably in one place.
 These metrics include:

 - installs data

 This last one is especially critical – and tricky.